1. What is in this policy?

 This policy tells you:

-Our services sometimes link to services or adverts run by other companies.
+Our services sometimes link to services or advertisements run by other companies (for example, when you click on an online advertisement on one of our websites).
 These take you away from a Global website or brand app, and these companies have their own privacy and cookie policies.
-Please remember you should know that we have no control over the content or privacy practices of those other platforms and that the information you give them will follow their policies and rules and not ours.
+We have no control over the content or privacy practices of those other platforms and the information you give them will follow their policies and rules and not ours.
 We advise you to check their privacy policies before providing your information to them.